Levant-vACC/Levant-vACC-library/docs/Aerodromes/index.md

 ---
-  title: Aerodrome
+  title: Aerodromes
 ---
 <figure markdown>
 ![Aerodrome](img/banner.png)
 </figure>

 ## Scope
-The following documentation outlines the general operating procedures for our airports at an aerodrome level.
-Some documents serve as supplements to the **Arabian MATS Part 1 – Operating Procedures, Arabian MATS Part 2 – Operating Techniques, Arabian MATS Wake Turbulence Separation, and the relevant aerodrome charts**.
+The following documentation outlines the general operating procedures for Levant airports at an aerodrome level.
+Some documents serve as supplements to the real world eAIP.
 These SOP(s) should be used in conjunction with the aforementioned sources.
-In case of any discrepancies between the aerodrome-specific procedures in this SOP and the Arabian MATS, the procedures in these SOP(s) shall take precedence.
-The referenced documentation is available in the Foundations section of this site.
+In case of any discrepancies between the aerodrome-specific procedures in this SOP and the real-world eAIP, the procedures in these SOP(s) shall take precedence.

+## Included FIRs
+!!! info
+    The included FIRs are the Beirut FIR (OLBB), Baghdad FIR (ORBB) and Damascus FIR (OSTT)

 ## Limitation of Liability
 !!! warning